-After the installation, the endpoints will connect to ASGARD, register automatically and appear in the Asset Management Section in the tab Requests.
+After the installation, the endpoints will connect to your Management Center, register automatically and appear in the Asset Management Section in the tab Asset Requests.
 Please allow two or three minutes for systems to show up.
-The agents use the hostname to connect to ASGARD, ensure that your endpoints can resolve and reach the ASGARD hostname.
+The agents use the FQDN to connect to your Management Center, so ensure that your endpoints can resolve and reach the Management Center via FQDN.